Kamesh-A-78/19EC404-_-Electronic-circuits-II/6 TUNED COLLECTOR OSCILLATOR.md

 # Result
-thus the simulation of twin t oscillator using ltspice is done and verified.
+thus the simulation of tuned oscillator using ltspice is done and verified.